-Clean Streams is an Environment Waikato project to encourage and support farmer efforts to reduce the impacts of farming on waterways.
+Clean Streams is a Waikato Regional Council project to encourage and support farmer efforts to reduce the impacts of farming on waterways.
 Fencing off streams, lakes, rivers and wetlands to keep stock out of them is one of the most effective ways of protecting waterways from the effects of farming.
 The fenced area filters out pollutants and can be planted with trees and shrubs to further enhance the environment.